liamjbennett/blog/content/posts/2021-08-21-explaining-my-workflow.md

 [Pocketcasts](https://www.pocketcasts.com/) is the podcast app that I just can't get rid of and I'm a paid user of.
 The UX is great and many of the features of built for folks like me who consume many hours of podcast a week.
 I don't think it scales well to lots of podcasts but then that's not a bad thing as it keeps me focused on making sure I'm always getting value from the content I am listening to.
 Just like reading books - don't be afraid to put it down as soon as it's boring and not adding value.

 [Pocket](https://getpocket.com/) is the destination for all of this content.
 If it makes it past my initial skim or or it grabs my attention then it end up it pocket - that's often the extent of my weekday effort.
 Weekends are all about reviewing everything in pocket and digging into it.
-It's useful for me to look through everything that's been added to several days after initially adding it to make sure it's still relevant, interesting and useful.
+It's useful for me to look through everything that's been added to pocket several days after initially adding it to make sure it's still relevant, interesting and useful.
 From there I can add it against subjects, topics or projects that I am interested in or working on and then I can filter back later on those things when I am working on them.

 This has been my workflow now 2-3 years and I'm not changed the tools at all within that time.
 I've spend most of my time focused on ensuring that the quality of the data sources and making sure that I am always exploring and looking for new ones.
 I'm occasionally looking and trialing new tools in the workflow but often it comes down to two factors: integration and UX.
 As these tools are something that I used every day - small annoyances can be a big deal.